gcorso/NeuroSEED/README.md

 # Neural Sequence Distance Embeddings

 Official implementation of Neural Sequence Distance Embedding (NeuroSEED) in PyTorch.
 NeuroSEED is a novel framework to embed biological sequences in geometric vector spaces.
+Preprint will we published soon.

 ![diagram](./tutorial/cover.png)